Please note: While this tutorial was originally published in 2008, it has been updated to be current in 2019.

 Transmission is an open source, volunteer-based project.
 Transmission is designed for easy, powerful use.
 We’ve set the defaults to “Just Work” and it only takes a few clicks to configure advanced features like watch directories, bad peer blocklists, and the web interface.

 - First up – download Transmission.
 The installation is simple – open the .dmg file and drag Transmission to your Applications folder.
 Launch it from there.

 - Transmission will open.
 Don’t be fooled by it’s fairly simplistic interface – it had a lot of advanced features, and way less bloat than some other BitTorrent programs.
-To open a torrent, click the Open torrent files button (2nd from the left).

 - To view and change the Transmission preferences, select Transmission from the menu bar, and then Preferences… from the drop down list.

 The General tab offers exactly what you’d expect – general preferences.
 Make any changes you see fit – though the defaults are fine.

 - Click the Bandwidth tab.
 Here you can set the maximum upload and download speeds you want to use with Transmission.
 Removing the check marks from Download rate: and Upload rate: will tell Transmission to use the maximum bandwidth your connection allows.

 Another neat feature of Transmission is that you can set bandwidth rates based on the time of day.
 If you use your Mac for work during the day, and don’t want Transmission to “hog” all of your bandwidth while you’re trying to get important Internet related tasks done, set a lower transfer rate in the spaces provided, place a check in the Schedule Speed Limit: box, and set the start and end times for this Transmission “throttle”.

 - Now click the Network tab.
 If you want to change the default port that Transmission uses, this is the spot to do it.
 If you do change the port, make sure your Firewall (or router) is set to use this new port.